DolbyIO/dolbyio-rest-apis-client-python/client/README.md

 # Dolby.io REST APIs

-Python wrapper for the dolby.io REST APIs [Communications](https://docs.dolby.io/communications-apis/reference/authentication-api).
+Python wrapper for the dolby.io REST [Communications](https://docs.dolby.io/communications-apis/reference/authentication-api) and [Media](https://docs.dolby.io/media-processing/reference/media-enhance-overview) APIs.
 All the functions are using the async pattern.

 ## Install this project